johnlaudun/jln/teaching/courses/432-syllabus.md

 ### Infrastructure

-Students in this course will receive and submit assignments using either markdown-formatted plain text or LaTeX through GitHub.
-GitHub accounts are free, and will continue to be so after you leave university, unlike Microsoft 365.
-Moreover, version control is a central focus of most professional endeavors, and getting a better grasp of it, even if you are forced to go back to *Track Changes* in Word, is an essential part of your education in this course.
+Online discussions, materials not found in library databases, and assignments are all on Microsoft Teams.
+Moodle is an indicator of low institutional self-worth.

 ## Institutional Necessities